alexyev/alexanderyevchenko.com/src/data/about.md

 - Programming and App Development
 - Venture Capital and Angel Investment
 - Startups and Early-Stage Companies
-- Philosohy (especially Stoicism and the work of Nietzsche)
+- Philosophy (especially Stoicism and the work of Nietzsche)
 - Quantum Computing and Quantum Machine Learning
 - Insightful Conversation and Building Communities
 - Personal Development and Life-Optimization